 You’ll need to look at meditation in your own life and decide how it fits your personal religious and spiritual beliefs.
 Remember that there really aren’t any rules when it comes to meditation- it needs to be right for you.

-When you’re new to meditation, it can be difficult to really know how to get started.
+When you’re new to meditation, knowing how to get started can be difficult.
 Guided meditation will help you to get started on your meditation journey.
 While there are many meditation centers where you can participate in guided meditation, you may want to start out in private.

 You’ll be able to find many different types of guided meditation audio recordings that will help you to get started.
 These meditations will cover everything from positions to breathing.
 They may also help you with specific chants to enhance your meditation and free your mind.